seanedevane/seanedevane/README.md

 ---

 * :zzz: I've worked as a WordPress developer and designer, examples of my work in that field are in the portfolio links below.
-* :mountain_snow: I'm currently focusing on modern front-end frameworks, particularly [Vue.js](https://vuejs.org/).
+* :mountain_snow: Development wise I'm currently focusing on modern front-end frameworks, particularly [Vue.js](https://vuejs.org/).
-* :mortar_board: Diving into TryHackMe's learning materials ([profile](https://tryhackme.com/p/r0kkr)).
-Learning Nuxt 3 + Tailwind to implement into currently deployed Gridsome sites
+* :mortar_board: Diving into TryHackMe's learning materials ([profile](https://tryhackme.com/p/r0kkr)) to build my security fundamentals.
+Learning Nuxt 3 + Tailwind to improve on my own internal projects.

 ### Portfolio